srkraut/sigma-docs/docs/module/shell-command.md

 # Shell Command

-The Shell Command Module is used to instruct the Display to execute a command outside of the Xibo environment, using the operating system shell.
+The Shell Command Module is used to instruct the Display to execute a command outside of the Sigma-DS environment, using the operating system shell.

 ```
 NOTE: If you are using a CMS earlier than v3.0.0 please use the following link: Shell Command
 ```

 ```
-This Module is disabled by default for Xibo Cloud Hosted customers.
+This Module is disabled by default for Sigma-DS Cloud Hosted customers.
 If you would like to utilise the Shell Command functionality to execute actions on loading a Layout, then please contact our help desk via My Account to request to have this Module enabled.
 ```

 The Command is executed when a Layout containing the Shell Command Widget plays at its scheduled time.